Valerian and marker compounds

 The distinction is that the actual active ingredient in an herb may not even be known,1 or there may be more than one active component, in which case detecting one or more marker compounds is the standard way to confirm the identity of the herb, without providing any scientific information as to its actual potency or efficacy.

-Like other herbal remedies, valerian root has many chemical components, but as ConsumerLab.com states on its website, “it is not clear which of these are most important to its effectiveness…”2 We can see that an assay for valerian marker compounds is not a definitive test of actual potency or quality, as it does not quantify the admittedly-unknown active constituents.
+Like other herbal remedies, valerian root has many chemical components, but it’s not abundantly clear which of these substances are most important to its efficacy.
+So we know that an assay for valerian marker compounds, which can be used for identity verification, is not a definitive test of actual potency or quality, as it does not quantify the admittedly unknown active constituents.

-Test results for liquid extracts may commonly contain only about half of the marker compound levels as dried extracts that are used in capsules.
-This is only common sense, as removing the liquid fraction (typically grain alcohol), which commonly comprises roughly 50% of the volume in a liquid extract, is necessary in order to produce a dried form of an herbal extract.
-The amount of alcohol in liquid extracts can vary, and sometimes the liquid extract is spray-dried onto a neutral carrier material such as starch, making comparisons with dried extracts less precise because of the natural variation in raw plant material and variations in the use of these processing aids and carriers.
+Test results for liquid extracts may identify only about half of the marker compound levels found in dried extracts that are used for encapsulated products.
+This is because removing the liquid fraction (typically grain alcohol), which is usually about 50% of the volume of a liquid extract, is necessary to produce a dry herbal extract.
+The amount of alcohol in liquid extracts can vary, and sometimes the liquid extract is spray-dried onto a neutral carrier material such as starch, making comparisons with dried extracts less precise because of the natural variation in raw plant material, as well as variations in the use of these processing aids and carriers.